Ada-Developers-Academy/core-interlude-2/communities/activity-event-and-media-recommendations.md

 ##### !options

 * Pick a piece of recommended media that comes from an experience or voice that is usually unheard in your life.
-* Consider how to include this voice/these voices in your life.
+* Consider how to include these voices in your life.

 ##### !end-options
 ### !end-challenge